alexalisauskas/PLAN506_Storymaps/content/Webmap_steps.md

 ### Getting Started

 Zoom to the area of interest you want to work on.
 Select Save and Open and Save as to anchor your map and create your new map.
 Give it a name.
+Throughout editing your map, save it to make sure to preserve your visualizations.

 <img src="images/WebmapZoom.png" style="width:400px;"/>